Online Learning Frequently Asked Questions

 How do online courses work?

 Online courses are structured so that all of the course content traditionally delivered in the classroom is delivered online.
-Course content may be accessed through a learning management system (LMS) such as Blackboard.
+Course content may be accessed through a learning management system (LMS) such as Canvas.
 Some classes may require a few on-campus meetings or scheduled online discussion sessions.
 The course syllabus will show the requirements for the course.

 Should I take an online course?